AndyFC-94/RoboticsNanodegree-RoverProject/Writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-##### rock_samples
+##### ROCK_SAMPLES
 	  - I worked with an interactive matplotlib window to find a range of RGB values for yellow rocks.
 	  - I found that values for R are normally higher than 130.
 Values for G are higuer than 110 and values for B are less than 50.
 	  - I tested all the images below.
 ![alt text][rock_images]

       - I defined rock_thresh and I could thresholding yellow rocks.
  ```python
       def rock_thresh(img, rgb_thresh=(130, 105, 50)):